-If you’re ready to see how this can work for your unique practice, I’d encourage you to schedule a call today with our team.
-It’s 20 minutes of your time that I can assure you will be worth your time.
+If you’re ready to see how this can work for your unique practice, I’d encourage you to sign up for your FREE 14-day trial today!

 “ChiroUp has greatly improved our office processes as a whole.
 Patients love the app they can download with all their exercise videos, and we love the backend automation for things like PCP letters and Google reviews.
 Don’t know how we ever practiced without it!”

 “We are so happy to work with ChiroUp!
 Every member of their team has gone above and beyond to make our user experience the best.
 We even received customer support on a Sunday afternoon!
 It’s nice to know you are working with real, live people. 🙂 The ChiroUp resources are helping us better educate our patients and to build our relationships with the area MDs.
 Thank you ChiroUp!”

 “Chiroup has been a game changer for my practice.
 I use it on a daily basis to help improve my patient care.
 I have been able to effectively treat more conditions in a patient centered, evidence informed way.
 Highly recommended!!
 Thank you to the Chiroup team!”

 - Sieper J et al. New Criteria for Inflammatory Back Pain in patients with chronic back pain: a real patient exercise by experts from the Assessment of Spondyloarthritis inernational Society (ASAS).
 Ann Rheum Dis 2009; 68: 784-8.

 - Hicks GE, Fritz JM, Delitto A, McGill SM.
 Preliminary development of a clinical prediction rule for determining which patients with low back pain will respond to a stabilization exercise program.
 Archives of physical medicine and rehabilitation.
 2005 Sep 1;86(9):1753-62.